Venepuncture / phlebotomy course introduction

 This course will give delegates the theoretical and practical awareness to undertake a competence assessment framework in the workplace that will deem them competent to take blood safely and appropriately.
 Each delegate will leave with a competence-based framework to enable assessment of competence in the workplace.

-- Identify and describe equipment used for routine venepuncture.
+- Identify and describe the equipment used for routine venepuncture.

 - Assess and select suitable sites used for venepuncture as well as locations to avoid.